Introduction to quantum groups: 13c. Generation questions

 where $\mathbb T_Q\subset U_N^+$ is the dual of the free group $F_N=<g_1,\ldots,g_N>$, with the fundamental corepresentation of $C(\mathbb T_Q)$ being the matrix $u=Qdiag(g_1,\ldots,g_N)Q^*$. \end{proposition}

-\begin{proof} The first assertion comes from the well-known fact that given two closed subgroups $G,H\subset U_N^+$, the corresponding quotient algebra $C(U_N^+)\to C(G\cap H)$ appears by dividing by the kernels of both the following quotient maps:
+\begin{proof} The first assertion comes from the fact, that we know from chapter 7, that given two closed subgroups $G,H\subset U_N^+$, the corresponding quotient algebra $C(U_N^+)\to C(G\cap H)$ appears by dividing by the kernels of the following quotient maps:

 Indeed, the construction of $T_Q$ from Theorem 13.7 amounts precisely in performing this operation, with $H=\mathbb T_Q$, and so we obtain, as claimed: